fajar-khairil/php-spl-loader/README.md

 --------

 - Implements a PHP 5.3 namespace based autoloader.
-- Allows the the inclusion of external search paths.
+- Allows for the inclusion of external search paths.

 Requirements
 ------------